dailymotion/oplog/README.md

 }
 ```

-The ack mechanism allows you to handle operation in parallel without loosing track of which operation has been handled in case of a connection failure recovery.
+In case of a connection failure recovery the ack mechanism allows you to handle operations in parallel without loosing track of which operation has been handled.

 See `cmd/oplog-tail/` for another usage example.